Skip to Content

 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-snake islandSnake Island, or Ilha da Queimada Grande, sits 90 miles off Brazil’s southeastern coast and is as deadly as it is fascinating.
+snake islandSnake Island, or Ilha da Queimada Grande, sits roughly 21 miles off Brazil’s southeastern coast, cloaked in Atlantic mist and forbidden mystery.

 Key Takeaways